gillyspy/eslint-config/README.md

 # README

-This is intended to be used by project templates that SuiteCoders are using.
+This is intended to be used by project templates from SuiteGeezus are using.

 It assumes that any suitescript files are:
 - in FileCabinet